skrysmanski/ssh-env/README.md

 ## Disclaimer
 While I'm trying to make ssh-env as secure as possible, I'm not considering myself a security professional.
 I just understand the basic concepts.

-So, use ssh-env at your own risk.
+So, use ssh-env at your own risk (and/or check out all the source code).

+That being said, I'm using ssh-env productively (and therefor am trusting it).